sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 - **tar**: GNU tar version 1.17 or later, or BSD tar.
 - **python**: Python >= 2.6.

+Libraries
+^^^^^^^^^

+Some Sage components (and among them, most notably, Python) *"use the OpenSSL library for added performance if made available by the operating system"* (literal quote from the Python license).
+Testing has proved that :

+   * Sage can be successfully built against other SSL libraries (at least GnuTLS).

+   * Sage's ``-pip`` facility (used to install some Sage packages) is disabled when Sage is compiled agaonst those libraries.

+Furthermore, the Sage license mention that the ``hashlib`` library (used in Sage) uses OpenSSL.

+Therefore, the OpenSSL library is recommended.
+However, Sage's license seems to clash with OpenSSL license, which makes the distribution of OpenSSL along with Sage sources dubious.
+However, there is no problem for Sage using a systemwide-installed OpenSSL library.

+In any case, you must install systemwide your chosen library and its development files.

 Fortran and compiler suites
 ###########################